AlanLuSun/AlanLuSun.github.io/_posts/2022-06-21-Rigid-Transformation.md

+## Camera Relocalization
+Camera relocalization task usually assumes the scene is given, the initial camera pose is given, and only the camera pose will change over time.
+Thus, we could estimate camera pose to realize camera relocalization, for example, calibrating camera pose to reference pose.
+Thus, we could estimate camera pose based on a pair of (reference image, current image) under such setting.

 ## Motivation
 The softmax is nice normalizer whose formulation is $p=\exp(f^{\theta}(x))/\sum_{i}^{C}\exp(f^{\theta}_{i}(x))$.
 However, when $C$ is tremendous, it requires much time to compute the summation of all classes' activations.
 To save time, the researchers propose to use *Noise Contrastive Estimation (NCE)* which samples negative noise for contrastive learning, thus we only need to compute the $c$-th activations for both postive sample and negative samples.